tranthienlong675/Neoforge-Kotlin-MDK-1.21.1/README.md

-Neoforge MDK 1.21.1 with Kotlin
+Neoforge MDK 1.21.1 using Kotlin and Kotlin DSL
 ========

 A template for developing NeoForge mods using Kotlin for Forge and Gradle Kotlin DSL.